extremq/ing-cleaner/README.md

 ## Cleaning Operations

-The cleaning process performed by this script includes the following steps:
+The cleaning process does this:

-- Reads the input file using pandas and the 'xlrd' engine.
-- Sets the DataFrame's column names based on the third row of the file.
-- Removes the first four rows and last three rows.
-- Converts the 'Debit' and 'Credit' columns to string data type.
-- Replaces any 'NaN' values in the 'Debit' and 'Credit' columns with 0.
-- Formats the 'Data' column and converts it to a string in the format 'dd/mm/yyyy'.
+- Stores the date as a string in the format `DD/MM/YYYY`
-- Writes the cleaned DataFrame to an Excel file.
+- Transforms the `,` to `.` inside numbers.

-## Requirements

-This script requires Python 3 and the following Python libraries:

-- pandas
-- xlrd
-- os
+- Removes unnecessary rows.

 ## Notes